rHedBull/strategey_RL_env/README.md

 ## RL
 - [ ] make some kind of run setup to run on the different maps of different settings and logg
-- [ ] better Game dynamic structure, if one tile changes, trigger updates for surrounding tiles
+- [ ] distance damage units
-- [ ] simple simple combat system, simple attack, place defense as despositable scalar value, wall structure?
+- [ ] wall structure?

 ### Observation
 - [ ] different types of observability for different agents
 - [ ] add option for continuos map
+- [ ] optimize observation metrics calculation, updates, savings, costly since done every step

 ### Rewards
-- [ ] calculate rewards better, decide what rewards to give
+- [ ] calculate rewards better, decide what rewards to give !!
 - [ ] setup reward structure around 0 with standard deviation of 1, is supposed to be better for learning
 - [ ] increase city reward if connected to other cities, own farm or mine
+- [ ] look for reward loopholes !!

 ### Actions
 - [ ] account for continuous maps in action checks
 - [ ] concept of upgradable buildings

 ## UI
 - [ ] zooming, moving?